chenz16/VehDetTrackProject/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-I also created an object 'LastFrame' from the class 'FrameInfo' which records the heatmap information from the last step.
-From the positive detections I created a heatmap, which is fused with last step heatmap.
+I also created an object 'LastFrame' from the class 'FrameInfo' which recorded the heatmap information from the last step.
+From the positive detections, I created a heatmap, which is fused with last step heatmap.
 I then applied a threshold to heatmap.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here is the code sample: